wp-plugins/document-importer-by-plugmatter/readme.txt

 2. Google Drive
 3. Dropbox

-Note: The Word documents must be in ‘.docx’ file format and not ‘.doc’ format for them to get uploaded effectively.
+Note: The Word documents must be in '.docx' file format and not '.doc' format for them to get uploaded effectively.

 <h3>Who is Plugmatter Document Importer For?</h3>
 For every WordPress use Microsoft Word and Google Docs to create content.

 <h3>Support</h3>
-For any help or support requests, please email us at support@plugmatter.com with Subject: "WordPress Document Importer- Your Problem”
+For any help or support requests, please email us at support@plugmatter.com with Subject: "WordPress Document Importer- Your Problem"

 == Installation ==